Faletau to win 100th Wales cap against France

 There are recalls for fly-half Dan Biggar, centres George North and Nick Tompkins and lock Alun Wyn Jones.

-Louis Rees-Zammit also returns to the starting side at full-back in place of Liam Williams while Aaron Wainwright replaces Jac Morgan.
+Louis Rees-Zammit also returns to the starting side at full-back in place of injured Liam Williams while Aaron Wainwright replaces Jac Morgan.

 France still have ambitions to retain their Six Nations title if they can defeat Wales and Grand Slam-chasing Ireland slip up at home to England.